 Wendy Wong

-Consultant Production Secretary on Comedy Central
+Consultant Production Secretary, Comedy Central

 I’ve always wanted to work in the TV industry but had no idea how to get it.
 One day, I came across The Network from one of the Screenskills masterclasses.
 I’ve heard they provide great support to new entrants so I took my chance.
 And I got in – yay!